sunshineplan/node/README.md

 // Finder represents a set of methods for finding nodes. type Finder interface {
-	// Find searches for a single node in the parse tree based on the specified find method and filters.
+	// Find searches for the first matched node in the parse tree based on the specified find method and filters.
 	Find(FindMethod, TagFilter, ...Filter) Node

 	// FindN searches for up to n nodes in the parse tree based on the specified find method and filters.